 A lifelong resident of Cullman, Michelle attended Wallace State and graduated from Samford University.

-In banking for 25 years, Michelle joined Merchants in 1994 and now serves as a mortgage lender.
+In banking for 25 years, Michelle joined Merchants in 1994 and now serves as a local mortgage lender.

 My favorite banking stories.